otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 ## Object-Relational Mapper (ORM)

-An **Object-Relational Mapper (ORM)** is a layer of software that sits between the database and the application.
+An **Object-Relational Mapper (ORM)** is a layer that sits between the database and the application.
 It maps the relational database to objects in the application.
 It allows developers to work with objects instead of tables and **SQL**.

 ### Getting Started